open-source-tabletop/cadence/releases/v0.1/core-rules.md

 - If you can see at least 1 model completely unobstructed in the target unit then you have a clear line of sight to that unit.
 - If you can see at least 1 model in the target unit, but every model you can see is at least partially obscured by terrain, then you have an obstructed line of sight.
 - If any of the models in the enemy unit are partially obscured by another unit, or if you cannot see any of the models in the enemy unit, then you have a blocked line of sight.
-- If you are within assault range of your target unit then an obstructed line of sight counts as a clear line of sight.

 #### Check Range

 For every model in your attacking unit you need to check that it is in range to their chosen target.
-Measure the distance between the model and the nearest model that is at least partially visible to your unit as determined when checking line of sight.
+Measure the distance between that model and the nearest model in the target unit.
 If it is equal to or less than the weapon's range attribute the model is in range and may perform an attack.

-#### Valid Targets

-There are some situations that will restrict your choice of target enemy units when making an attack:

-- If you are within the assault range of one or more enemy units you may only select those units as your target.
-- If your target unit is within the assault range of another friendly unit you may not select that unit as your target unless you are also in the assault range of that unit.

 #### Attack Procedure